HamishPayne/CODE-WORDS/Classroom/Week-10/readme.md

 - Show my 'notes for my project'
 - 3D text (look at notes for why)
 - Speak aobut the physicallity of the images (rock, 3d text and it's natural texture)
+- SHOW CODE (go back and add in code for prev weeks)

 ![](FINAL_V5.gif)